supervacuo/data-hack-day/README.rst

 ----------------------------------

-``data-hack-day`` is a `Django`_ application\ [#resuable]_ to visualise social media data, developed during the `OccupyData Hackfest NYC`_, March 23-24 2012.
-It currently handles YouTube videos (using the `python-gdata YouTube API`_\ ) and manually-entered or CSV-uploaded online news articles, and draws a timeline using `d3.js`_.
+``data-hack-day`` is a `Django`_ application\ [#resuable]_ to visualise social media data, started during the `OccupyData Hackfest NYC`_, March 23-24 2012.
+It currently handles YouTube videos (using the `python-gdata YouTube API`_\ ), and online news articles (RSS, CSV or manual entry), and draws a timeline using `d3.js`_.

 Installing
 ----------------------------------